template-apps/.github/profile/README.md

   Then create GitHub secret `CERTIFICATE_ARN` with the ARN of that certificate.
 Also add `DOMAIN` variable e.g. `example.com`.
   CMS and API and APP subdomains will be used when ingress is created.
 Make sure DNS points to those LBs as cname.
 * NOTE: Currently there is single RDS instance that's shared by all the services.
 Creating the database is still manual.
+* NOTE: Don't forget to create ECR repositories for images to be pushed.